Yonge streetcar line: TRC era (1891–1921)

 On September 1, 1891, the Toronto Railway Company took over Toronto's horsecar system and began its conversion to electric streetcars.

 In 1892, the Metropolitan line was extended to Glen Echo Road, which in 1922 would be near the location of the Yonge streetcar line's Glen Echo Loop.

 On October 10, 1892, electrification of the Yonge streetcar line was completed.

 On December 2, 1895, the Station Loop was opened to eliminate using a "Y" to reverse streetcars.
-From Front Street, the loop went south on Simcoe Street, east on Station Street and north on York Street returning to Front Street east to Yonge Street.
+From Front Street, the loop went south on Simcoe Street, east on Station Street and north on York Street, returning to Front Street east to Yonge Street.
 On Station Street next to the old Union Station, the loop passed under a covered arch.

-In 1897, the Metropolitan Street Railway became the Metropolitan Railway Company. because with the extension of the line to Richmond Hill, the Metropolitan evolved from a local streetcar line into an interurban radial line.
+In 1897, the Metropolitan Street Railway became the Metropolitan Railway Company because with the extension of the line to Richmond Hill, the Metropolitan evolved from a local streetcar line into an interurban radial line.
 The smaller streetcar vehicles would be replaced by longer, larger radial cars, which resembled railway carriages with trolley poles, motors and motorman cabs at each end.
-(This article will not cover further northward expansion of the Metropolitan radial line as that is unrelated to the expansion of the Yonge streetcar line.)

 On June 25, 1915, a City of Toronto work team ripped up 400 m of the Metropolitan Line along Yonge Street between the CPR line and Farnham Avenue to the north.
-This was a result of a dispute between the city and the Toronto Railway Company which owned the Toronto and York Radial Railway, the operator of the Metropolitan radial line since 1904.
+This was a result of a dispute between the city and the Toronto Railway Company, which owned the Toronto and York Radial Railway, the operator of the Metropolitan radial line since 1904.

-In early 1916, the Toronto Railway Company extended the Yonge streetcar line north from Price Street, under a newly built bridge carrying the CPR line, to Farnham Avenue where a wye was built.
+In early 1916, the Toronto Railway Company extended the Yonge streetcar line north from Price Street, under a newly built bridge carrying the CPR line, to Farnham Avenue, where a wye was built.
 This reduced the gap passengers had to walk in order to transfer between the Yonge streetcar line and the radial line from 400 m to 125 m.